 Do all Medical Negligence cases go to court?

-A lot of people are deterred from making a medical negligence claim due to the fear and anxiety that they may have to go to court.
-Only a small amount of cases are actually heard in court it’s usually those of a complex nature or when liability cannot be reached, most cases are finalised outside court when both sides can come to an arrangement and when liability has been established.
-If the case does go to court we are here for you every step of the way, we will ensure that you are well prepared and guided through the whole process.
+Many people are deterred from making a medical negligence claim due to the fear and anxiety that they may have to go to court.
+Only a small amount of cases are actually heard in court.
+It’s usually those of a complex nature.
+When liability cannot be reached, most cases are finalised outside court when both sides can agree and when liability has been established.
+If the case does go to court, we are here for you every step of the way.
+We will ensure that you are well prepared and guided through the whole process.

 Who is sued in a Medical Negligence compensation case?

 Who a victim of medical negligence will sue largely depends on where the negligence took place.
-If a person receives inadequate treatment at a NHS led hospital and as a consequence suffers ill effects as a direct consequence they will sue the NHS Trust that is responsible for the negligence rather than the actual health care professional who is to blame for the medical neglect.
+If a person receives inadequate treatment at an NHS-led hospital and suffers ill effects as a direct consequence, they will sue the NHS Trust responsible for the negligence rather than the actual health care professional who is to blame for the medical neglect.

 What is the Medical Negligence claims process?

-The next stage of the medical negligence compensation process is the preparation of your case and evaluating the merits of your claim.
-Your solicitor will take in to consideration the opinions of the medical experts to evaluate how badly you have and may go on to suffer as a direct consequence of the negligence.
-They will look at the extent of the injury or illness that has been caused through medical neglect and how it has and may continue to affect your life.
+The next stage of the medical negligence compensation process is preparing your case and evaluating the merits of your claim.
+Your solicitor will consider the opinions of the medical experts to evaluate how badly you have and may go on to suffer as a direct consequence of the negligence.
+They will look at the extent of the injury or illness caused by medical neglect and how it has and may continue to affect your life.

 What will happen to the person(s) responsible for the negligence?

-It is unlikely that a doctor or health care professional would be dismissed especially if the negligence was of a mild nature and they have good character however nothing is set in stone and each case is different to the next so it is difficult to say.
-If the negligence in question is severe and an investigation is launched and finds that the medical professional is in fact breach of their duty then at that point they are likely to face consequences.
+It is unlikely that a doctor or health care professional would be dismissed especially if the negligence was of a mild nature and they have good character; however, nothing is set in stone, and each case is different to the next, so it isn’t easy to say.
+If the negligence in question is severe and an investigation is launched and finds that the medical professional is in breach of their duty, they are likely to face the consequences.

 Do those pursuing a Medical Negligence case pay upfront costs?

 Depending on the type of agreement will depend on the costs involved.
-As we offer 99 percent of all our clients a No Win No Fee agreement we do not need any upfront costs.
-If the case does not succeed we do not ask for any moneys from our client it is only if the claimant has a successful outcome that we take up to 25 percent but no more of the compensation awarded to cover certain fees.
+As we offer 99% of our clients a No Win No Fee agreement, we do not need any upfront costs.
+If the case does not succeed, we do not ask for any money from our client.
+It is only if the claimant has a successful outcome that we take up to 25%, but no more compensation covering certain fees.